hkupitz/c7-training-embedded/instructions/exercise05.md

 ### Message receiving

 6. Open the Modeler and open the payment process.
 Change the start event to a Message Start Event.
 Open the Message section in the property panel and add a new Global message reference.
 Enter **paymentRequestMessage** as Name.
 7. Change the end event to a Message End Event.
-Fill the Implementation with type `DelegateExpression` and Delegate expression `${paymentCompletion}`.
+Fill the Implementation with type `DelegateExpression` and Delegate expression `${completePayment}`.
 8. Create another delegate that sends a message back to the origin process.
 The correlation happens via businessKey in this implementation.
    ```java
     package io.camunda.training.delegates;